 Civil Ceremony

-Civil Ceremonies are performed by wedding officiants without any religious denomination.
-A Marriage License is just an authorization/permission to marry.
-In order to fulfill the legal requirements, your marriage must be solemnized by a certified wedding officiant (denominated or non-denominated, i.e. religious or not religious) prior to registering it with the L.A.
-County Registrar/Recorder’s Office.
-A Civil Ceremony will satisfy this requirement.
+Civil ceremonies are officiated by wedding officiants who do not represent any religious denomination.
+A Marriage License serves as official authorization to marry.
+To meet the legal requirements, your marriage must be solemnized by a certified wedding officiant—whether denominated (religious) or non-denominated (secular)—before it can be registered with the L.A.
+County Registrar-Recorder’s Office.
+A civil ceremony fulfills this legal requirement.

-Our wedding officiants are certified by the American Council of Wedding Officiants to perform wedding ceremonies where individuals are joined in lawful union.
-We often perform civil ceremonies for couples who plan to get married later in front of family, but need the formality and legality of a civil wedding for a variety of reasons.
+Our wedding officiants are certified by the American Council of Wedding Officiants to conduct weddings and legally unite couples.
+We frequently perform civil ceremonies for couples who plan to have a larger celebration later, but who require the formality and legality of a civil wedding for various reasons.

-Since proxy marriages and marriages over the Internet are not allowed in the State of California, both parties must be present at wedding ceremony.
-You need to have one witness at your ceremony if you decide to use a public marriage license which can only be purchased at the Los Angeles County Clerk's Office.
+Since proxy marriages and online marriages are not recognized in California, both parties must be physically present at the ceremony.
+If you choose to use a public marriage license (which can only be obtained from the Los Angeles County Clerk’s Office), you must have one witness present at the ceremony.

-On the day of your ceremony you will receive a customer copy of your marriage certificate which can be used for any federal purposes such as green cards, insurance, tax filing, etc. We will submit your original marriage license/certificate to the Los Angeles County Registrar/Recorder’s office for the official recording.
-Once your marriage certificate is recorded by the state agency (which normally takes 6-8 weeks) you will receive a certified copy of your marriage certificate by US mail.
+On the day of your ceremony, you will receive a customer copy of your marriage certificate, which can be used for federal purposes such as green cards, insurance, tax filing, and more.
+We will submit the original marriage license to the Los Angeles County Registrar-Recorder’s Office for official recording.
+Once your marriage certificate is recorded (which typically takes 6-8 weeks), you will receive a certified copy by mail.